syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/FAQs/does-pdf-support-multi-threading.md

 ---
 title: PDF support for multi threading | Syncfusion
-description: This page explains whether the Syncfusion .NET PDF library provides support for multi threading.
+description: This page provides detailed information on the multi-threading support offered by the Syncfusion .NET PDF library.
 platform: document-processing
 control: PDF
 documentation: UG